 Method

-2. Snip the saffron threads in half with scissors and place into hot chicken stock.
+1. Heat ¼ cup chicken stock in microwave until boiling (about 30 seconds).2.
+Snip the saffron threads in half with scissors and place into hot chicken stock.
 Cover and leave to infuse for 1 hour.

 3. Pour saffron infused stock, chicken stock, and white wine into a saucepan and bring to a boil.
 Remove from heat and set aside.